pungkula1337anka/Voice-Stuff/AddSongToPlaylist.md

 ## **⚠️⚠️ NOTE ⚠️⚠️** <br><br>

-This script grabs the filepath from an input_text entity. <br> You can either use [my other script](https://github.com/pungkula1337anka/Voice-Stuff/blob/main/RandomMusicLoop.md) to set that up or edit accordingly. <br>
+This script grabs the currently playing song title from a media_player. <br> You can either use [my other script](https://github.com/pungkula1337anka/Voice-Stuff/blob/main/RandomMusicLoop.md) to setup VLC with telnet or edit accordingly. <br>

 <br><br>